oriolbustos/t1d-data-based-digital-twin/README.md

 2. Upload the repository folders inside this folder, **excluding any hidden/system folders** (like `.git`, `.venv`, etc.).

-3. Open the notebooks inside the `workshop-colab` folder (they are adapted versions of the local `workshops` notebooks).
+3. Open the notebooks inside the `notebooks-colab` folder (they are adapted versions of the local `notebooks`).

 4. When running setup, **grant access to your Google Drive** when prompted.